burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 export std::string to_string(unsigned int i);
 ```

-Definitions, along with any module-local entities can be moved to one or more **module implementation files**.
+Definitions, along with any module-local entities, can be moved to one or more **module implementation files**.

 ```cpp
 // mymodule.cpp – Interface implementation file